 It is also against the law to vilify a person or group of people on the grounds of sexuality.
 Vilification means to publicly incite hatred towards a person or group of people which is likely to offend, insult, humiliate or intimidate that person or group of people.

-Vilification only extends to acts done ‘in public’ and does not include acts ‘done reasonably in good faith’.
+Vilification only extends to acts done ‘in public’.